 Advanced air mobility (AAM)6 has yet to become a commercial reality.
 There is still uncertainty on the timeline for the emergence of these new ways to fly.
 However, airport practitioners should start exploring high-level planning scenarios.
 They need to consult their air carriers and other flight operators as well as their fixed-base operators—with supporting guidance and tools.7

 While power sharing and smart power management can provide a short-term solution, onsite power generation and storage should be on the table to increase resilience.
 Regarding hydrogen, there is a whole supply chain to develop.
 Ultimately, the emergence of a hydrogen economy will create a large-scale supply chain that will benefit aviation.
 In the meantime, we need to develop a cost-efficient, aviation-specific framework that can address the small demand of the first hydrogen-powered aircraft operators, especially at smaller, remote airports.
 Groningen Airport Eelde in the Netherlands is seeking to implement a hydrogen-unit production powered by an on-site 22 MW solar farm.

 Earlier, you mentioned the potential wider impacts from electric flight.
 Can you expand upon how electric flight can positively affect accessibility and economic vitality?

-Aviation is provided where demand is high and where connectivity is crucial, whether it is on an international, a national or a regional scale.
+Aviation excels where demand is high and where connectivity is crucial, whether it is on an international, a national or a regional scale.
 Surely, major economic centers will still be vital destinations.
-But, to what extent can aviation, initially constrained by technological limitations, generate new economic relations?
-Can shorter travel times and higher frequencies open up medium-haul commuting to additional groups of travellers?
+But to what extent can greener aviation, initially constrained by technological limitations, generate new economic relations?
+Can shorter travel times, more competitive cost of travel, and higher frequencies open up medium-haul commuting in new geographies and to additional groups of travellers?
 A shift to greener flight can bring greater connectivity and wider benefits.